ctf-wiki/ctf-wiki/docs/index-en.md

-We welcome you to write content for the wiki and share your knowledge with you.
-For details, please refer to [CONTRIBUTING] (https://github.com/ctf-wiki/ctf-wiki/wiki/Contributing-Guide ).
+It is welcomed to write content for the wiki and share your knowledge with everybody else.
+For details, please refer to [CONTRIBUTING] (https://github.com/ctf-wiki/ctf-wiki/wiki/Contributing-Guide).

-**Before you decide to contribute content, please be sure to read the content**.
+**Before you decide to contribute anything, please be sure to finish reading that document**.
 We look forward to your joining.

-Thank you very much for improving the CTF Wiki&#39;s friends.
+Thanks give to the contributors who dedicated to make CTF Wiki better and better.

 <a href="https://github.com/ctf-wiki/ctf-wiki/graphs/contributors"><img src="https://opencollective.com/ctf-wiki/contributors.svg?width=890&button=false" /></a>